kaanokman/painting-artist-classification/README.md

+# Painting Artist Classification
-# A CNN model to classify historical paintings to their artist.
+A CNN model to classify historical paintings to their artist.